 If you’re thinking about buying a red dot sight, but you’re not sure what to expect from one, the only thing you need to do is to read the following buying guide and decide what features you want for the best red dot sight.

-There a two main designs for a red dot sight.
+There are two main designs for a red dot sight.
 The tubular one, which resembles the design of optical sights and the open design.
 Both have advantages and disadvantages.
-Picking one may not be as easy as you think.
+Picking one may not be as easy as you think

 Red dot sights nowadays don’t always use dots as their reticle pattern.
 The correct term to use for them would be electrical sights, but in the mind of the general public, they’ll always be red dot sights.
 More than one manufacturer offers more than one pattern for your reticle.
 They all have different advantages.